 There are plenty of attractions in New York City for kids.
 A few of the top things to do with kids in New York City include checking out an observatory (like Summit One Vanderbilt or the Empire State Building), seeing the Statue of Liberty, visiting the Museum of Natural History, and exploring Central Park.

 New York City Family Vacation Wrap Up

-I hope this post helped you figured out what to do with kids in New York City!
+I hope this post helped you figure out what to do with kids in New York City!
 This was one of my favorite kid-friendly trips in the United States and we can’t wait for our next family trip to NYC!

 I recommend checking out some New York City shows for kids, as well as pop-up events, and anything else you can’t find in your hometown.